100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 300gns

 The breeder of Greek Shepherd was (Captain) B. H. Edkins, a shareholder in the Elderslie Stud and steward at Wellington Racing Club.
 The purchaser was prominent Pigeon Bay sheep station owner and local government politician Ebenezer Hay.
-Hay had extensive racing interests, having been amongst the leading owners of the time, and was one of only three owners to have a retained jockey.
+Hay had extensive racing interests, being amongst the leading owners of the time and one of only three owners to have a retained jockey.

-The colt Greek Shepherd, representing the first crop of his sire Iliad, was an above average 2YO racing in several of the premier events.
-His efforts included a third in Dunedin’s DJC Champagne Stakes (L) and fourths in Riccarton’s CJC Champagne Stakes (L) and CJC Challenge Stakes (L).
+Greek Shepherd, representing the first crop of his sire Iliad, was an above average 2YO racing in several premier events.
+His success included a third in Dunedin’s DJC Champagne Stakes (L), and fourths in Riccarton’s CJC Champagne Stakes (L) and CJC Challenge Stakes (L).

-Aged three, Greek Shepherd took three starts to break his maiden.
-He then finished second in the Dunedin Guineas (L) before a trip north to Trentham, where he won the 1935 WRC Wainui Hcp.
-Back across the Cook Strait, he finished second in the 1935 CJC New Zealand Derby (G1), beaten a neck by Lowenberg.
+Aged three, Greek Shepherd took three starts to break his maiden, then finished second in the Dunedin Guineas (L) before a trip north to Trentham where he won the 1935 WRC Wainui Hcp.
+Back across the Cook Strait he finished second in the 1935 CJC New Zealand Derby (Gr.1) beaten a neck by Lowenberg.

 Starting on three of the four days of the Ellerslie Christmas Carnival, he was successful on the second day, taking out the open handicap, the ARC Summer Cup (L).
-On New Year’s Day, he easily won the ARC Great Northern Derby (G1) by two and a half lengths.
-Returning South, he was unplaced in the DJC Dunedin Cup (L), then ran second to the prolific winner Silver Ring in the DJC James Hazlett Gold Cup (L).
+On New Year’s Day he easily won the ARC Great Northern Derby (Gr.1) by two and a half lengths.
+Returning South, he was unplaced in the DJC Dunedin Cup (L) then ran second to the prolific winner Silver Ring in the DJC James Hazlett Gold Cup (L).

-At Trentham in March, Greek Shepherd ran second in the WRC New Zealand St Leger (G2) then two days later won the WRC Autumn Hcp (G3).
-At Awapuni, he won the WFA Manawatu RC Awapuni Gold Cup (G2), and at Ellerslie the 1936 ARC Great Northern St Leger (G2).
-This was his last race, which he won in race record time.
+At Trentham in March, Greek Shepherd ran second in the WRC New Zealand St Leger (Gr.2) then two days later won the WRC Autumn Hcp (Gr.3).
+Then at Awapuni he won the weight-for-age Awapuni Gold Cup (Gr.2) and at Ellerslie the 1936 ARC Great Northern St Leger (Gr.2), his last race, which he won in race record time.

-He was retired to stud in 1937 with eight wins, including classic and WFA wins.
-At stud with minimal support he sired just 14 winners.
+He was retired to stud in 1937 with eight wins which included classic and weight-for-age wins.
+At stud with minimal support he sired 14 winners.

 1935: GOLD ROD (LOT 6)